piappstudio/privacy_policies/Travel_Assistance_Privacy_Policy.md

 The information that may be collected with the enablement of this permission is stored locally on the device and the developer has no access to that information.

-This permission can be revoked when it is not needed, this is privy to only devices running Android 6.0 upward.

-Travel Assistance has some other capabilities, which are functions the software can remotely effect on its own.
-They include;

-- **have full network access**: The app is capable of creating network sockets and can use customized network protocols.
-This capability does not require the software to send data to the internet.
-- **use fingerprint hardware**: This is the capability of the app to use your fingerprint hardware for authentication

 ---

 ## Types of Data Collected